 Bruno Lété, Senior Fellow of the German Marshall Fund of the United States.

 The debate will take place on 20th November 2018 in the Prague House (Avenue Palmerston 16, Brussels).
-The debate will be moderated by Jan Macháček, Chairman of the Board of Trustee, Institute for Politics and Society.
+The debate will be moderated by Jan Macháček, Chairman of the Board of Trustees, Institute for Politics and Society.

-This is a roundtable discussion organized by the European Liberal Forum (ELF) with the assistance of the Institute for Politics and Society, and co-funded by the European Parliament.
+This is a roundtable discussion organized by the European Liberal Forum (ELF) with the assistance of the Institute for Politics and Society and co-funded by the European Parliament.
 The European Parliament is not responsible for the content of the program, or for any use that may be made of it.
-These views do not necessarily reflect those of the European Parliament and/or the European Liberal Forum.
+These views do not necessarily reflect those of the European Parliament and / or the European Liberal Forum.